Late Monday afternoon news that Utah State University College of Eastern Utah had picked new coaches in its athletic departments was released.

 "I want to see Golden Eagle basketball continue in the positive direction set by Coach Craig," said Barton.
 "We will continue to bring in talented student athletes who will work hard on and off the court and will continue to provide high quality basketball entertainment for Utah State University-College of Eastern Utah and the people of Castle Country."

-Barraclough has been the assistant volleyball at College of Eastern Utah on and off since 2000.
-He played club volleyball at Woods Cross High School where the team was the region champions in 1991 and 1992.
+Barraclough has been the assistant volleyball coach at College of Eastern Utah on and off since 2000.
+He played club volleyball at Woods Cross High School where the team was the region champion in 1991 and 1992.
 In 1995 he played club volleyball at the University of Utah.
 Coach Barraclough later transferred to College of Eastern Utah where he graduated with an A.S. in 2003 and from the CEU Nursing Department as a Registered Nurse.
 He has been employed full-time by Castleview Hospital.

 "We have a great core of sophomores to work with this fall, said Barraclough, in combination with some outstanding freshman talent, we are looking forward to a strong showing in the always tough Scenic West Athletic Conference this fall."